anderkve/paraprof/README.md

 Optional extras: `pip install -e ".[viz]"`, `".[dev]"`, or `".[all]"`.

 Requires Python 3.10+, NumPy, SciPy, and mpi4py (with an MPI implementation like OpenMPI or MPICH).
-Matplotlib and scikit-learn are optional, used for plotting and clustering during refinement.
+Matplotlib and scikit-learn are optional.

 ## Quick start